 Seismic lines, overhead power and telephone lines, buried cable, buried pipes and tree clearing on the right-of-way all require permits.
 In general, if you want to do something in the right-of-way, it is advisable to give us a call as it may prevent problems later.
 Moving and seismic permits are issued during our regular office hours.
 All other permits are approved by the Board at their regular meetings after being reviewed by our permit department.

-Instructions for the New Permit Application Please note NEW Permit Applications.
+Please note NEW Permit Applications.
 The Otsego County Road Commission Board approved the use of the CRA Uniform Permit Applications on December 15, 2016.
 Please be sure to use the correct application by referring to the Permit Fee Schedule.